-Oxytocin has an antidiuretic effect, so that there is a danger of the patient developing pulmonary oedema.
+- Oxytocin has an antidiuretic effect, so there is a danger of the patient developing pulmonary oedema.
 Hyperstimulation must be avoided if an oxytocin infusion is used.
-Five or more contractions in 10 minutes or contractions lasting longer than 60 seconds indicate hyperstimulation.
+5 or more contractions in 10 minutes, or contractions lasting longer than 60 seconds, indicate hyperstimulation.

 3-37 How must oxytocin be administered when it is used during the first stage of labour?

 - Begin with 1 unit of oxytocin in 1 litre of Plasmalyte B, Ringer’s lactate or rehydration fluid.

 - Use a giving set which delivers 20 drops per ml.

 - Start with 15 drops per minute and increase the rate at intervals of 30 minutes to 30 drops, and then to 60 drops per minute, until the patient gets at least 3 contractions lasting at least 40 seconds every 10 minutes.